 2. Prevent Cancer

 Fermented foods boost immunity, which, in turn, can help combat cancer.
-Even the antioxidants in the foods fight free radicals that may cause cancer.
-Studies show how probiotics can decrease the exposure of healthy cells to chemical carcinogens.
+Some studies show how probiotics can decrease the exposure of healthy cells to chemical carcinogens (17).

 3. Reduce Symptoms Of Lactose Intolerance